-She is much too young to read or even comprehend the words that I have written.
-But below are the values that I am working to instill in my daughter.
-One day I hope to share this letter with my daughter with her.
-In the meantime, I will share it with you.
-Hopefully, it inspires you to reach out to your mom.
+Right now my little one is much too young to read or even comprehend the words that I have written.
+But below are the values that I am working to instill in her.
+One day I hope to share this letter with my daughter.

 A Letter to my Daughter